nrfconnect/sdk-nrf/samples/nrf9160/http_application_update/README.rst

 =========================

 Before building the sample, you must specify where the image file will be located.
-If you do not want to host it yourself, you can upload it to nRF Cloud for testing purposes.
+If you do not want to host it yourself, you can upload it to a public S3 bucket on Amazon Web Services (AWS).
-See `Hosting your image on nRF Cloud`_ for instructions.
+See `Setting up an AWS S3 bucket`_ for instructions.

 To specify the location in |SES|: